expo/expo/docs/versions/v14.0.0/introduction/faq.md

 next___FILE: ./../guides/index.md
 ---

-In addition to the questions below, see the [Exponent AMA on Hashnode](https://hashnode.com/ama/with-exponent-ciw1qxry118wl4353o9kxaowl#ciw43q029007fxr53pkuftwhu) for more common questions and answers.
+In addition to the questions below, see the [Expo AMA on Hashnode](https://hashnode.com/ama/with-exponent-ciw1qxry118wl4353o9kxaowl#ciw43q029007fxr53pkuftwhu) for more common questions and answers.

 ## How much does Expo cost?